NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/README.md

 Legal templates for WordPress websites to help be compliant with the General Data Protection Regulation (GDPR) and the ePrivacy Directive (Cookie Law).

 ### What is this
 These documents are derived from [legalmattic](https://github.com/Automattic/legalmattic "Legalmattic by Automattic on GitHub") (the source of several legal documents on WordPress.com).
 They have been adapted to better meet the requirements of the GDPR and the Cookie Law for an average WordPress website that sells products or services.
-They are licensed under a Creative Commons license and you are free to re-use and edit these terms to fit your own needs.
+They are licensed under a Creative Commons license and you are free to re-use and edit them to fit your own needs.

 ### How to use it
 Search and replace the placeholders across the legal templates with your own values.